noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.19.myctophids

-A figure showing the relative abundance of myctophids (Myctophidae) collected during the spring around the Northern Channel Islands and the Southern California Shelf from 1978 to 2018.
+A figure showing the relative abundance of myctophids (Myctophidae) collected during the spring around the Northern Channel Islands and the Southern California Shelf from 1978 to 2018.The bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the bar.
+The blue horizontal line indicates the mean value for the time series.
+The horizontal gray bar shows one standard deviation above and below the mean.
 Data source: CalCOFI; Figure credit: A. Thompson/NOAA; [Ben Best/EcoQuants](https://ecoquants.com/).

 ### Details